NOREASTER HEADING UP THE COAST WEATHER ALERTS

 LOCAL RADAR NEW YORK CITY

+In this area the rain could last into the afternoon Saturday but should start to shift northward.
 The low will move north of us Saturday night and weather conditions will improve so that Sunday at least will be rain free though there will be clouds around.
 There also should be some brightening of skies and perhaps a few breaks of sun.
 Another weaker system arrives with some showers late Sunday night into Monday morning and then we should dry out during the afternoon Monday.

 There will be additional coverage on the Noreaster tonight and Saturday on the Patreon Platform